August 28, 2019 at 12:04 #1452276

 McFabulous – If you ignore that blip at Cheltenham last November, then he’s actually a very promising prospect.
 Three nice wins to his name, and though very early to be speculating on ground, perhaps he just doesn’t want it too fast.
 Nothing to suggest yet that he’ll be absolutely top drawer, but I’m in no rush to rule that out either, and he’ll surely be winning his fair share.
 Interested to see just how far he can rise.

-Colreevy – No match for Gypsy Island at Punchestown, but he had a fine time of it at the tail end of the season himself, and he looks one that could go any route.
+Colreevy – No match for Gypsy Island at Punchestown, but she had a fine time of it at the tail end of the season herself, and she looks one that could go any route.

 Abacadabras – Acquitted himself without looking proper G1 Material last year.
 He’s another who could potentially go chasing, but either way, a smart enough prospect.